 - <FILERR> is set to 0.

 - <EXSTAT> is set to 0.

 - <EOF> is set to false.

 - <ERRNUM> is set to 0.

-<ESCAPE> Set to true if last question was answered with an ALTMODE or ESCAPE.
+- <ESCAPE> Set to true if last question was answered with an ALTMODE or ESCAPE.
 Otherwise, <ESCAPE> is set to false. <ESCAPE> is a read-only symbol.

 - <FALSE> Logical constant used for comparisons with the .IF directive or as a default for the .ASK directive. - <IAS> Set to true if the current operating system is IAS.
-Always false on RSX-11M/M-PLUS systems. - <LOCAL> Set to true if the terminal from which Indirect is executing (TI:) is a local terminal.
+Always false on RSX-llM/M-PLUS systems. - <LOCAL> Set to true if the terminal from which Indirect is executing (TI:) is a local terminal.
 If the terminal is remote, <LOCAL> is set to false. - <MAPPED> Set to true if the system on which Indirect is running is mapped; set to false if the system is unmapped.
-Always true on RSX-llM-PLUS systems. - <NUMBER> Set to true if the last string entered in response to a .ASKS directive or tested with a .TEST directive, contains only numeric characters.
+Always true on RSX-11M-PLUS systems. - <NUMBER> Set to true if the last string entered in response to a .ASKS directive or tested with a .TEST directive, contains only numeric characters.
 An empty string also sets <NUMBER> to true. - <OCTAL> Set to true if the answer to the last .ASKN directive or the radix of the numeric symbol tested in the last .TEST directive is octal, or if the last string tested with a .TEST directive contained all numeric characters in the range 0 through 7. - <PRIVIL> Set to true if the current user is privileged.
 Its value is determined from the flag contained in the terminal data base.
 The symbol is set when Indirect is started and remains unchanged during execution.
 The next time Indirect is started, <PRIVIL> is reset if a command to change the user's privilege (for example, DCL SET TERM/NOPRIV) was issued during the previous execution. - <RAD50> Set to true if the last string entered in response to a .ASKS directive or tested with a .TEST directive contains only Radix-50 characters.
 Radix-50 characters are the uppercase alphanumeric characters plus the period (.) and dollar sign (\$).
 A blank is not a Radix-50 character in this context.
-An empty string also sets <RAD50> to true. - <TIMOUT> Set to true if timeout mode is enabled and the last .ASKx directive timed out waiting for a user response. - <TRUE> Logical constant used for comparisons with the .IF directive or as a default for the .ASK directive.
+An empty string also sets <RAD50> to true. - <RSX11D> Set to true if the current operating system is RSX-11D.
+Always false on RSX-11M/M-PLUS systems. - <TIMOUT> Set to true if timeout mode is enabled and the last .ASKx directive timed out waiting for a user response. - <TRUE> Logical constant used for comparisons with the .IF directive or as a default for the .ASK directive.